int32bit/cinder-quota-sync/README.md

 ## Cinder versions supported

-We use it in Mitaka, it may work well in higher version.
+We use it in Mitaka, it may work well on higher version.

 Bugs and Disclaimer
 -------------------
 Bugs?
 Oh, almost certainly.

-This tool was inspired on project [nova-quota-sync](https://github.com/cernops/nova-quota-sync) and written to be used in our private cloud and it has been tested only in our environment.
+This tool was inspired by project [nova-quota-sync](https://github.com/cernops/nova-quota-sync) and written to be used in our private cloud and it has been tested only in our environment.

 Since it updates cinder DB use it with extreme caution.